curblr/curblr-spec/README.md

 SharedStreets references can be regenerated at any time, and individual assets can be edited without impacting the rest of the data.
 This provides a stable, interoperable way to convert the location of a parking sign into the regulatory geometry that it represents.

-With location taken care of, the rest of a curb regulation is relatively straightforward to describe, using categories to capture what, where, to whom, and how the rule applies.
+With location taken care of, the rest of a curb regulation is relatively straightforward to describe, using categories to capture what, where, to whom, and how the restriction should be applied.

 # Examples